-Harry Snyder is the advocacy leader in residence at the Center for Public Health Practice and Leadership and a Lecturer of Health Policy and Management.
+Harry Snyder was the advocacy leader in residence at the Center for Public Health Practice and Leadership and a Lecturer of Health Policy and Management.

-Harry Snyder is the advocacy leader in residence at the Center for Public Health Practice & Leadership, and a lecturer for the Division of Health Policy and Management, at UC Berkeley’s School of Public Health.
-He teaches two courses, PH 220 Health Policy Advocacy and PH 298.015, a group study/action learning class placing students with organizations advocating for better public health issues.
-He also administers the distribution of funds from class-action lawsuits and has been responsible for the making and accountability of $70 million of grants from health-related state and multistate cases.
+Harry Snyder was the advocacy leader in residence at the Center for Public Health Practice & Leadership, and a lecturer for the Division of Health Policy and Management, at UC Berkeley’s School of Public Health.
+He taught two courses, PH 220 Health Policy Advocacy and PH 298.015, a group study/action learning class placing students with organizations advocating for better public health issues.
+He also administered the distribution of funds from class-action lawsuits and has been responsible for the making and accountability of $70 million of grants from health-related state and multi-state cases.